CloudKlass/Azure-Admin/Instructions/Labs/LAB_01-Manage_Azure_AD_Identities.md

     >**Note**: **Copy to clipboard** the full **User Principal Name** (user name plus domain).
 You will need it later in this task.

-1. Switch back to your default Azure AD tenant by using the **Directory + Subscription** button (directly to the right of the Cloud Shell button) in the Azure portal toolbar.
+1. Switch back to your default Microsoft Entra ID tenant by using the **Directory + Subscription** button (directly to the right of the Cloud Shell button) in the Azure portal toolbar.

 1. Navigate back to the **Users - All users** blade, and then click **+ Invite external user**.